Political figures who play a crucial role in Monday’s elections.

 An alliance between the PPP and the other main opposition party, led by Nawaz Sharif, another former prime minister, would be the worst scenario for Musharraf.

 Analysts say Musharraf is aiming for a coalition between the PPP and the party that backs him, the Pakistan Muslim League (PML-Q).

-Earlier on Monday, Farahana Ali, a political analyst, said a low turnout precipitated by security fears could favour Musharraf but that a grand coalition between the PPP and Sharif would be a disaster for him.
+Farahana Ali, a political analyst, told Al Jazeera that a possible low turnout precipitated by security fears could favour Musharraf but that a grand coalition between the PPP and Sharif would be a disaster for the president.